For Funds: What this project does

 - Pre-mortem signal: highlights events that deserve immediate PM attention.

-long,short,neutral) plus confidence. - Auditability: shows why the model reached the conclusion.
+- Auditability: shows why the model reached the conclusion, including the full Prosecutor/Defender/Expert debate.

 - Workflow fit: designed for weekly committee cadence, not high-frequency trading.